Rabona17/Deep_Reinforcement_Learning/README.md

 Gym

 Typical reward curve for deep reinforcement learning: It never converges and is really noisy.
 However, you can see the demo video of the cartpole after 1000 iterations of my code, which is pretty nutty.

+Here is what the reward curve looks like for 2000 iterations.
+This one is the best result after I run the program 6 times: